NoemiRozpara/pawstore/README.md

 # pawstore 🐾

+### ⚠ Warning! for now the repository wasn't integrated to use on Android

 This repository is a sample React Native app with usage of following APIs:
 * React Navigation
 * React Native Navigation